How much can you earn in Australia?

-Here’s what you can make while you work Down Under.
+Here’s what you can expect while working Down Under.

 Like bartending, waiting tables in Australian restaurants can be both fun and practical for working holiday makers.
 Although you may need to show an RSA certificate depending on the restaurant's alcohol policy, becoming a waiter is low-cost and doesn't require any specific training.

-Restaurant servers generally earn the same wage as bartenders, with rates starting around AUD $19 per hour, and your pay will depend on how much experience you have in the hospitality industry.
+Restaurant servers generally earn the same wage as bartenders, with rates starting at minimum wage, and your pay will depend on how much experience you have in the hospitality industry.

 Fruit picking on Australian farms is popular among working holiday makers, especially because eligible work in remote parts of the country allow those on working holiday visas (Subclass 417 and Subclass 462) to stay for an additional year.
 While you don’t need any specific training or certificates to work on a farm, you may be required to supply your own steel cap boots, gloves and hi-vis work shirts.
 Check with your employer before you head into the country, as it may be cheaper to purchase your equipment in a larger city.

 One thing fruit picking will give you that many other jobs won’t is the ability to earn money per bin as opposed to per hour.
 This means your hourly rate is entirely up to how quickly you work.
-Working on an apple orchard, for instance, can earn you AUD $35 per bin of apples.
-An average worker fills five to seven bins per day, which could be AUD $245 per day if you’re willing to work fast.
+Learn more about how piece rates are calculated here.

 Receptionist and administrative assistant

 If you’re looking for a job with a great schedule, reception is an ideal option.
 Hours usually fall between 9am and 5pm, leaving you plenty of time for an after-work ocean swim during the summer months (December to February).
-In Australia, a receptionist role pays roughly AUD $24 per hour, plus even more on weekends – a job that’ll get you only AUD $15 per hour in the UK.
+In Australia, a receptionist role generally pays above the minimum wage, depending on your experience.

 Most businesses need someone well-presented and friendly at front of house to keep their clientele happy, so the demand is high.
 Be sure to put out lots of applications and don’t forget to dress up and be friendly during your interview.
 Your hostel might even be an easy place to start your search.
 Ask the manager if they could use someone to manage their front of house.

 Australia’s cities and regional areas are always developing, which means there are plenty of construction jobs that are perfect for working holiday makers.
-In addition to plentiful work, construction allows you to move around the country, improve your skills and even qualify for a second-year visa if you complete three months of eligible work in a regional area.
+In addition to plentiful work, construction allows you to move around the country and improve your skills.Show more

 Jobs in tourism

 One of the benefits of these types of jobs is that you typically don’t need any specific training or experience; just a good attitude and taste for adventure.
-As a crew member on a boat charter, you could earn upwards of AUD $19 per hour, and even more for overnight charters.
+As a crew member on a boat charter, your salary will likely start around the minimum wage, but you could earn even more for overnight charters.
 In the hospitality industry, you may receive discounted accommodation in addition to your pay.
 Either way, you’ll be able to experience some of Australia’s most magical destinations as you work and play.